felixgren/hacker-news/README.md

 # Hacker News

-Hacker News Project!
+Hacker News clone featuring all you would expect: Accounts, posts, likes, profiles with avatar, bio, post history & statistics.
+Built in Laravel with blade for most of the site with the exception of Vue for live comment functionality on the posts.

-README.md is a WIP...
+README.md is a WIP... good thing [Fake News](https://github.com/felixgren/fake-news) is live at least..

 If you find any errors/suggestions, please do open an issue!